wpsight/wpcasa/README.txt

 = Is WPCasa free? =

 Yes, the core features are free.
-Additionally we offer free and paid add-ons and themes exclusively built for WPCasa.
+Additionally, we offer free and paid add-ons and themes exclusively built for WPCasa.

+= Do you use of a 3rd Party or external service? =

+We do not use any 3rd Party providers or external services, but on the backend pages `WPCasa > Add-Ons`, `WPCasa > Themes` and `WPCasa > Licenses` we load some information from our URL wpcasa.com.
+This is just to provide you with the latest information for further downloads.
+So that you have the opportunity to adapt WPCasa to your needs.
+We do not collect personal information or track your behavior.
+It's just about providing you with better service.
+If you do not want this, please do not open the mentioned pages!
+WPCasa also works without you having to visit the sites.

+= Why do you use external services like Google?  =

+We do call Google services for two reasons:
+1.)
+When you view the listing map where we have placed the listings on it.
+For this you have to add your Google Maps key.
+2.)
+When you print a listing, we add a QR code on the last page.
+This is generated by chart.apis.google.com.

 = How can I contribute? =

-If you find WPCasa an interesting project, please feel free to have a look at our [Github repo](https://github.com/wpsight/wpcasa).
+If you find WPCasa an interesting project, please feel free to have a look at our [GitHub repo](https://github.com/wpsight/wpcasa).

 == Screenshots ==